curedao/docs/README.md

 # 🏭 Platform

-A global open-source platform and plugin framework will enable the transformation of data into clinical discoveries.
+An open-source platform and plugin framework transforms data into clinical discoveries.

 ### Functional Scope

 The functional scope of the platform includes:

-- aggregation
+- Aggregating
-- managing
+- Managing
-- processing
+- Processing
-- storage
+- Storaging

-of health data from different sources.
+health data from different sources.

 ### Primary goal

-Create a basic foundational technology layer suitable for any digital health application providing better interoperability, portability, availability, analysis, security of the data.
+Create a foundational technology layer, for any digital health application, providing better interoperability, portability, availability, analysis, and security of the data.

 ### Use Cases

 * EHR Systems for healthcare providers
 * User-centered dashboards for personal health management
-* Data sharing with doctors, health coaches, or family members
+* Data sharing with anyone
-* Decentralized clinical trial platforms (e.g. BYOD wearable)
+* Decentralized clinical trial platforms
 * Patient recruitment services for clinical trials
 * Citizen science platforms
 * Health data marketplaces
 * Open health databases for research
-* Algorithm and scores development (e.g. in-silico trials)
+* Algorithm and scores development
-* Niche health applications with specific requirements or custom integrations
+* Niche health applications with specific requirements

 ![framework diagram](assets/diagrams/layered-platform-architecture-diagram.png)

 The platform consists of two primary components:

-* **Core Open-Source Platform** - The core platform is open-source and includes only universally necessary features.
+* **Open-Source Platform**
-  This primarily consists of user authentication, data owner access controls, data storage, data validation, and an API for storage and retrieval.
-The DAO will compensate contributors to the core platform.
+  * The platform primarily consists of user authentication, data owner access controls, data storage, data validation, and an API for storage and retrieval.
+  * The DAO compensates for platform contributions.
-* **Plugin Framework** - Plugins are modules that provide additional functionality.
+* **Plugin Framework**
-  This includes data import from specific sources, data mapping to various formats, data analysis, data visualization, notifications.
+  * Plugins provide data import from specific sources, data mapping to various formats, data analysis, data visualization, and notifications.
-  These may be free or monetized by their creator or even be integrated into the core based on community voting.
+  * These are either free or monetized by their creator.
+  * Some might be integrated into the platform based on a community voting.

 ![framework diagram](plugins/plugin-marketplace.png)

-### Core Components
+### Platform Components

 #### Data Ingestion API

-The application programming interface (API) includes an OpenAPI specification for receiving and sharing data with the core database.
+The application programming interface (API) includes an OpenAPI specification for receiving and sharing data with the platform database.
-Software development kits (SDK’s) made available for 3rd party applications allow the interaction with the API.
+Software development kits (SDK’s) available for 3rd party applications, allow interaction with the API.
-SDK’s will enable developers to implement easy automatic sharing options in their applications.
+SDK’s lets developers implement automatic sharing options in their applications.

-Separate plugins will enable spreadsheet upload/import and scheduled imports from existing third-party APIs.
+Separate plugins enables spreadsheet upload/import and scheduled imports from existing third-party APIs.
-The API connector framework will allow the ongoing regular import of user data after a single user authorization.
+The API connector framework allows the ongoing regular import of user data after a single user authorization.

 #### Data Sources

-* Laboratory and Home tests (Standard Blood panels, Metabolomics, Proteomics, Genetics, Urinalysis, Toxins, etc)
+* Laboratory and home tests
-* Wearable (Sleep and Fitness trackers, etc)
+* Wearables
-* Health apps (Meal tracking, Fertility, etc)
+* Health apps
 * User reported symptoms and intervention application
-* Electronic Heath Records
+* Electronic Health Records
 * Imaging
 * Questionnaires
 * Functional tests
-* Environmental and context data (Twosome)
+* Environmental and context data
-* Life events, Calendar, Social media, and Lifestyle
+* Life events, calendars, social media, and lifestyles
 * Digital biomarkers
-* Location
+* Locations

 #### Data Formats

 * FHIR
-* openEHR
+* OpenEHR
 * LOINC
 * SNOMED
 * RXNORM